Techtro Swades United FC

 Techtro Swades United Football Club is an Indian professional football club based in Una, Himachal Pradesh.
-The club competes in the Himachal Football League.
+The club currently competes in the Himachal Football League.
 The club was established on 29 August 2020, and began their first competitive season in the HFL.

 History

 The club was founded by Neeraj Kholiya, a football enthusiast who started his journey by creating a YouTube channel in 2014, where he reviewed tech products.
 Later, he decided to create content related to Indian Football.
-He formed Techtro Lucknow FC in 2019, which started competing in Lucknow Super Division.
+He formed Techtro Lucknow FC in 2019, which started competing in the Lucknow Super Division.
 Techtro Swades United FC was established in order to expand the footballing landscape to a new state where potential footballers could get better opportunities.

 In August 2020, Techtro Swades United was launched digitally and became the first ever professional football club from Himachal Pradesh.
-Minerva Academy became the strategic partner of the club.
-They appointed former head coach Surinder Singh as a technical director, and Yan Law was appointed as the first ever head coach.
+Minerva Academy FC became the strategic partner of the club.
+They appointed Surinder Singh as technical director, and Yan Law as the first ever head coach.

-They finished as runners-up in the first-ever edition of Himachal Football League, after losing 2-0 to Himachal FC in the final match.
-They earned the eligibility to play in 2020-21 season of I-League 2nd Division, however were not selected.

-Their women's team finished as the Champions in the first-ever edition of Himachal Women's League 2021.
+They finished as runners-up in the first edition of Himachal Football League, after losing 2–0 to Himachal FC in the final match.
+They earned the eligibility to play in 2020–21 season of the I-League 2nd Division, however were not selected.
+Their women's team finished as the Champions in the first edition of Himachal Women's League 2021.
 Thus earning the eligibility to play in Indian Women's League.